AurelienCasimir/XPIR/README.md

 Generate a fake database with random elements instead of reading it from a directory.
 This is useful for performance tests.
 It allows to deal with arbitrary databases without having to build them on the file-system and to evaluate performance costs without considering disk access limitations.

 `--db-mix`
-Read the database from a directory and then generate fake entries to reach arg files.
-The directory must only contain files which are named with number between 0 and arg-1.
+Read the database from a directory and then generate fake entries to reach n files.
+The directory must only contain files which are named with number between 0 and n-1.

 `-n, --db-generator-files arg (=10)`
-Number of files for the virtual database provided by the DB generator.
+Number of files for the virtual database provided by the DB generator or total number of files in the database when using DBMix.

 `-l [ --db-generator-filesize ] arg (=12800000)`
 Filesize in bytes for the files in the virtual database provided by the DB generator.